cponcej/awesome-tech/docs/about.md

-My reference list with IT related URLs collected between 2014 and 2015.
+A curated list of awesome IT projects and resources collected between 2014 and 2015.
+Inspired by awesome-django.

-I. Fernandez